-Storm water is conserved and managed by capturing and infiltrating rainwater into the soil.
+Stormwater is conserved and managed by capturing and infiltrating rainwater into the soil.

-Dry river bed: The Annex West storm water control area captures the water in the trenched river rock channel.
-The small boulders and dry river bed help dissipate the energy from the storm water.
+Dry streambed: The Annex West stormwater control area captures the water in the trenched river rock channel.
+The small boulders and dry streambed help dissipate the energy from the storm water.
 Softer materials, like mulch and turf, will further dissipate the storm water movement.
 The water will slowly dissipate underground and over grassed area.
 The water that is left over is conveyed to the rain garden, located in the main demonstration area.

 Rain garden: Near the lecture circle is a rain garden.
-It collects storm water from Annex West/the parking lot, allowing the water to slowly seep into the ground.
+It collects stormwater from Annex West and the parking lot, allowing the water to slowly seep into the ground.

 Pervious surfaces: The main demonstration area has a pervious concrete path and lecture circle.
 In the middle of the lecture circle is a smaller circle of impervious concrete.
-The two types of concrete are used to show the difference between impervious and pervious.
+The two types of concrete are used to show the difference between impervious and pervious surfaces.
 Water infiltrates through the pervious concrete but collects on the impervious concrete.
 Gravel pathways lead from the sidewalks to pocket gardens.
-Mulched beds help slow and infiltrate rainfall, and keep soil temperatures low during hot weather.
+Mulched beds help slow and infiltrate rainfall and regulate soil temperature.